Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ### Resources

-resources are images, audio, and XML files that live in the res/ diretory. we use the resource ID `R.layout.activity_main` to access these files.
+Resources are images, audio, and XML files that live in the res/ diretory.
+We use the resource ID `R.layout.activity_main` to access these files.
 This ID returns an int set from `class layout` in R.java, this looks something like  `public static final int activity_main=0x7f04001a;`.

-`setContentView(R.layout.activity_main)` is how our `MainActivity.java` file knows which layout to inflate.
+The method `setContentView(R.layout.activity_main)` is how our `MainActivity.java` file knows which layout to inflate.
 In `android:id="@+id/false_button"` the `+` is used during the creation of the id.

 Android keeps all the strings all in one place, the strings.xml file.